vllm-project/vllm/.buildkite/nightly-benchmarks/README.md

 **Benchmarking Duration**: about 1hr.

+**For benchmarking developers**: please try your best to constraint the duration of benchmarking to less than 1.5 hr so that it won't take forever to run.

-## Configuring the workload for the quick benchmark
+## Configuring the workload

-The workload of the quick benchmark contains two parts: latency tests in `latency-tests.json`, throughput tests in `throughput-tests.json` and serving tests in `serving-tests.json`.
+The workload of contains three parts:
+- Latency tests in `latency-tests.json`, please refer to [latency-tests-header.md](tests/latency-tests-header.md) for a brief description.
+- Throughput tests in `throughput-tests.json`, please refer to [throughput-tests-header.md](tests/throughput-tests-header.md) for a brief description.
+- Serving tests in `serving-tests.json`, please refer to [serving-tests-header.md](tests/serving-tests-header.md) for a brief description.

 ### Latency test